Temkin236/temkin236/README.md

 - 🌐 Skilled in **React**, **Nextjs**, **MongoDB**, **Tailwind CSS**, **Nodejs**, and **TypeScript**
 - 🧩 Dedicated to **clean UI/UX**, **problem-solving**, and **real-world project delivery**
 - 🤖 Enthusiastic about **AI** and constantly learning backend systems
-- ✨ Open to freelance work, internships, and also collaboration on meaningful projects
+- ✨ Open to freelance work, internships, and  collaboration on meaningful projects

 ---
 ### 🛠️ Languages & Tool